This clash of modern and Greek mythology is an exposé not meant for the weak; it’s sharing the best modern mythology and its evolution through media.

 The depictions of Achilles are both stunning and horrific.

-He is said to be the most beautiful man alive yet the most violent, emotions are just “varying shades of anger.”
-He is described as animalistic and child-like, supporting the unheroic narrative.
+He is said to be the most beautiful man alive yet his emotions are “varying shades of anger.”
+He is described as animalistic and childlike, supporting the unheroic narrative.

-Described as Achilles’ second in command, Patroclus doesn’t act on the power he has leaving Briseis confused as to why a man in his position would care for a slave.
-It’s his relationship with Achilles that helps him understand and connect to Briseis.
+Achilles’ second in command, Patroclus, doesn’t hold authority over Briseis leaving her confused as to why a man in his position would care for a slave.
+It’s his relationship with Achilles that allows Patroclus to view Briseis as human.

 Patroclus is always by Achilles’ side, but it isn’t a relationship of equals.
-While it is clear they had a close bond, the novel teases about a romantic involvement.
-It also states that Patroclus, like Briseis, was given to Achilles.
+The novel teases a romantic involvement in their relationship, but it also states that, like Briseis, Patroclus feels like Achilles’ toy.

 No matter who the author is, no one can successfully villainize Patroclus because he’s benevolent.
 He’s often seen with a modern sense of morality while acting as a link that keeps Achilles human.
 The novel does a beautiful job at portraying their relationship without labels and with the understanding that Achilles was a bad person but (romantic or platonic) the bond he has with Patroclus surpasses love.